Kiro Urdin: Collaboration with choreographer Debbie Wilson

 Urdin was in the process of taking his painting, Planetarium, to more than 30 countries, and he would add dabs of colour in each new locale.
 After seeing the painting choreographer Debbie Wilson approached Kiro and proposed to expand the Planetarium experience through a new medium – dance.
 Macedonian composer Venko Serafimov was called on board to compose the music for the dance.
 The dance features eight dancers from Wilson’s own troupe, a local Toronto contemporary dance company, and seven from the classically trained Macedonian National Theatre.
 In an interview for Now Toronto, Debbie admits this kind of setup made the show something of a logistical nightmare.

 Planetarium dance premiered in Toronto Dance Theater, Canada, and since it has been performed in Ohrid, Heraclea, Skopje, Chicago, Ankara, and during the commemoration of the United Nations 60th anniversary in Geneva.

-Planetarsm and Beyond
+Planetarism and Beyond

 Kiro’s work has evolved beyond traditional media like film and paintings to include dance, sculpture, literature, photography, philosophy and design.
 So far, Kiro has published 15 books with aphorisms, one book of poetry entitled ‘Novel’.
 ‘Light’, a poem from the book was selected for the Pushkin Festival in Moscow.

 Kiro has been driven in his efforts by one unifying philosophy: to bridge different cultures together, and to bring all art forms into one.
 Or as he puts it into his own words, as he defines the slogan of the Planetarism movement: “One Point everywhere, everything in one point.
 One Art everywhere, everything in one Art.”